vanGoghhh/tp/docs/UserGuide.md

 * Existing values will be updated to the input values.
 * When editing job type tags, the existing tags of the job will be removed i.e adding of tags is not cumulative.
 * You can remove all the job’s tags by typing `t/` without specifying any tags after it.
+* Priority of job can be specified as low, moderate or high.

 Examples: